IBM/trino-db2/README.md

 ## _Extra credentials_ Support

-Since release `324`, it starts to support the idea of _extra credentials_ where it allows trino client user to provide DB2 username and password as extra credentials that are passed directly to the backend DB2 server when running a Presto query.
+Since release `324`, it starts to support the idea of _extra credentials_ where it allows trino client user to provide Db2 username and password as extra credentials that are passed directly to the backend Db2 server when running a query.

 1. configure this for the Db2 connector catalog properties file:
 ```